gabribg88/VirtuousSweetBitter/README.md

 ### Repo Structure
 The repository is organized in the following folders:

-- scripts/
->Collecting python codes and sources files

-- data/
-> Collecting datasets of the work and related figures

 - notebook/
 > Collecting several jupyter notebooks:
 > - ***"VirtuousSweetBitter.ipynb"*** allows to predict the bitter/sweet taste for a compound of interest by providing its SMILES.
 Each of the steps needed for the predictions is commented and briefly explained.
 > - ***Notebooks 0-6*** provide the steps followed in the model implementation in order to allow the users to replicate the obtained results.

- explain the functionality of the VirtuousSweetBitter code and the processing steps followed in the work development
+- scripts/
+>Collecting python codes and sources files

+- data/
+> Collecting datasets of the work and related figures

 ### Authors